BarthPaleologue/Blog/content/posts/The-Compute-Shader-Tutorial-1/index.md

 It worked!
 We indeed got the addition of the 2 arrays from the GPU.
 You can try changing the values of the arrays and see that the result changes accordingly.

+## Checkpoint 2

-You can find the complete code for the tutorial [here](https://playground.babylonjs.com/#JF2J4P#3)
+You can find the complete code for the tutorial [here](https://playground.babylonjs.com/#JF2J4P#4)

-In the next tutorial, we will learn how to send more complex data to the GPU and how to use it in our shader.
-After that, we will see how to use compute shaders to generate terrain and render grass.
+## Conclusion

+You now know how to write a simple compute shader and run it using BabylonJS!
+I hope you liked the tutorial.

+This is only the beginning, as said in the intro the goal is to use compute shaders for procedural generation of terrain and rendering of grass.

+In the next tutorial, we will learn about uniform buffers that allow us to tweak the behavior of the shader without touching the WGSL code.